uwdata/mosaic/README.md

 This repository contains a set of related packages:

-- [`mosaic-duckdb`](https://github.com/uwdata/mosaic/tree/main/packages/duckdb): A Node.js + DuckDB data server that supports transfer of [Apache Arrow](https://arrow.apache.org/) and JSON data over either Web Sockets or HTTP.
+- [`mosaic-duckdb`](https://github.com/uwdata/mosaic/tree/main/packages/duckdb): A Promise-based Node.js API to DuckDB, along with a data server that supports transfer of [Apache Arrow](https://arrow.apache.org/) and JSON data over either Web Sockets or HTTP.
 - [`mosaic-sql`](https://github.com/uwdata/mosaic/tree/main/packages/sql): An API for convenient construction and analysis of SQL queries.
 Query objects then coerce to SQL query strings.
 - [`mosaic-core`](https://github.com/uwdata/mosaic/tree/main/packages/core): The core Mosaic components.
 A central coordinator, signals and selections for linking values or query predicates (respectively) across Mosaic clients, and filter groups with optimized index management.
 Mosaic can send queries either over the network to a backing server (`socket` and `rest` clients) or to a client-side [DuckDB-WASM](https://github.com/duckdb/duckdb-wasm) instance (`wasm` client).
 - [`mosaic-inputs`](https://github.com/uwdata/mosaic/tree/main/packages/inputs): Standalone data-driven components such as input menus, text search boxes, and sortable, load-on-scroll data tables.